-Interpreting the exceptions to the right of access to information is probably the most difficult issue facing information officers.
+Interpreting the exceptions to the right to information is probably the most difficult issue facing information officers.
 The right to information is part of the general right to freedom of expression under international law which, as noted above, protects the rights to seek and receive, as well as to impart, information and ideas.
-As such, exceptions to the right to information are subject to the three-part test for restrictions on freedom of expression, which requires any restrictions to:
+As such, exceptions to the right to information are subject to certain restrictions, as is also the case for freedom of expression.